-Robotics Alley 2014 is now soliciting industry leading speakers!
-We are looking for experts in the following robotics tracks: Agriculture, Healthcare & Medical Device, Manufacturing & Assembly, Transportation, Security & Defense, Retail & Commercial Logistics, Investment, Research & Development, Legal & Business.
+Robotics Alley 2015 is now soliciting industry leading speakers!
+We are looking for experts in the following robotics tracks: Agriculture, Healthcare & Medical Device, Manufacturing & Assembly, Transportation, Security & Defense, Retail & Commercial Logistics, Investment, Research & Development, and Legal & Business, to join our 5th Annual Conference.
+If you are interested in speaking or know an exceptional candidate, place your nomination today!
 If you are interested in speaking or know an exceptional candidate, place your nomination today!

 Senior Research Engineer, Engineering R&D Group, Cargill

 Erik Allen is a Senior Research Engineer in Cargill’s Engineering R&D Group in Minneapolis, MN, where he works across business units and geographies to solve technical challenges including those related to throughput and automation.
 He received a B.S. in Chemical Engineering from Iowa State University and a Ph.D. in Chemical Engineering from Massachusetts Institute of Technology.

 Adjunct Staff Member, RAND Corporation

 David Bak is a national security analyst with over 15 years of experience supporting the Office of the Secretary of Defense and Service headquarters, specializing in strategic planning, energy and acquisition issues.
 His recent work has focused on improving defense analysis, wargaming and oversight to assess how innovations in energy technologies, US and opponent force structures and threats to critical infrastructure should influence Department of Defense policies and investment planning.
 Mr. Bak currently serves as an Adjunct Staff Member with the RAND Corporation.